-South Korea is a country that takes compulsory military service very seriously.
-There you don't have the option of dismissal like you have in Brazil and other countries.
+South Korea is a country that takes mandatory military service very seriously.
+There you don't have the same waiver option you have in Brazil and other countries.
 A person who does not obey the law loses his freedom by staying in a penitentiary.
-And this time is also very sad for fans as there are no exceptions for k-pop groups or other artists who reach the age of 30 years.
+And this time is also very sad for fans as no exception is made for K-pop groups or other artists who reach the age of 30.

 Military service starts from the age of 20, but becomes mandatory from the age of 30.
-The service lasts up to 3 years and is a harrowing time for fans, as many are at the peak of their career and have to take a break to comply. with the law of the country.
+The service lasts up to 3 years and is a harrowing time for fans, as many are at the height of their careers and have to take a break to fulfill with the law of the country.

-In this article we will understand more about this subject, which artists have already served in the army, what measures the government is taking to resolve this and if this law means the end of the career of the k-pop band of the moment: BTS.
+In this article we will understand more about this subject, which artists have already served in the army, what measures the government is taking to solve this and if this law means the end of the career of the K-pop band of the moment: BTS.

 How does compulsory military service work and how long does it last?

-Military service in South Korea extends to both men and women upon reaching the age of majority, but is mandatory for males only.
+Military service in South Korea extends to both men and women upon reaching age, but is mandatory only for men.
 The enlistment law has been in existence since 1957.
-And the service is not just for those born in the South Korean country, but also for those who have dual nationality and opted for Korean.
-It also has relationships with people who have resided in South Korea for a long time.
+And the service is not only for those born in the South Korean country, but also extends to those who have dual nationality and have opted for Korean.
+It also has a relationship with people who have lived in South Korea for a long time.

-South Korea's military mandate is among the 4 strictest in the world, trailing only North Korea, Israel and Singapore.
-So the man has 18 to 28 years of age to enlist, if he doesn't, he can be arrested.
-And the way in which inmates are treated there is not very attractive either!
-A person can go for decades without his freedom.
+South Korea's military mandate is among the 4 strictest in the world, behind only North Korea, Israel and Singapore.
+So the man has a period of 18 to 28 years of age to enlist, if he doesn't, he can be arrested.
+And the way inmates are treated there is not very attractive either!
+A person can go decades without their freedom.

-The situation is so serious that even if the person has some health or physical problem they should enlist, but they do a kind of non-active service as if it were a voluntary service aimed at society.
-In this case, the person spends two years in this type of service.
+The situation is so serious that even if the person has some health or physical problem, they must enlist, but they do a type of non-active service as if it were a voluntary service aimed at society.
+In this case, the person stays in this type of service for two years.

-There are some exceptions in the case of enlistment aimed at Koreans who have diabetes, as it is a disease that leaves the person weak, with food restriction and if he is injured, the healing takes a long time and can aggravate the problem, in which case the person can ask for waiver.
+There are some exceptions in the case of enlistment aimed at Koreans who have diabetes, as it is a disease that leaves the person weak, with food restriction and if the person is injured, healing takes a long time and can aggravate the problem, in which case the person can ask for dismiss.
 Another exception is for Olympic athletes who win a gold medal, as it is considered a form of service to the country.